modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1/1 - Instructions.md

 <img src="../../img/hermod-mk-1/thumbnail-5.png" alt="hermod-thumbnail"/>
 This is my very first split keyboard build ever, and while it's far from perfect, it was an amazing learning experience.

->**Disclaimer:**
+<span class="label label-yellow">Disclaimer:</span>
-This DIY split keyboard PCB was designed for personal use and is shared as-is.
+>This DIY split keyboard PCB was designed for personal use and is shared as-is.
 While it works well for me, it's not a professionally validated design—there ~~may~~will be be imperfections or quirks.
 If you decide to build it, please do so at your own risk.
 Double-check everything, and make modifications as needed.
 Happy building!

 # Requirements
 To complete this build, you'll need the following: